fabferri/az-pattern/automation/readme.md

 [![7]][7]

-The automation account is now ready to interprete the Azure powershell in runbook.
+The automation account is now ready to interpret the Azure powershell in runbook.